dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

 ..
 23455.md

-.. \_migrating-between-bases:
+.. _migrating-between-bases:

 Migrating between bases
 =======================

 A *base* snap is a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
 They’re transparent to users, but they need to be considered and specified when building a snap.

-See `Base snaps <base-snaps.md>`__ for details on how use and specify them.
+See :ref:`Base snaps <base-snaps>` for details on how use and specify them.

-Each base snap is built from a `corresponding Ubuntu LTS <base-snaps.md#migrating-between-bases-heading--supported>`__ release and migrating a snap from one base to the next gives the snap access to newer packages, extended support, and the latest `Snapcraft <snapcraft-overview.md>`__ features, including `plugins <supported-plugins.md>`__ and `extensions <snapcraft-extensions.md>`__.
+Each base snap is built from a `corresponding Ubuntu LTS <base-snaps.md#migrating-between-bases-heading--supported>`__ release and migrating a snap from one base to the next gives the snap access to newer packages, extended support, and the latest :ref:`Snapcraft <snapcraft-overview>` features, including :ref:`plugins <supported-plugins>` and :ref:`extensions <snapcraft-extensions>`.

-The complexity of the migration process is directly linked to both dependencies in the snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ and the base snap versions being migrated between.
+The complexity of the migration process is directly linked to both dependencies in the snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` and the base snap versions being migrated between.

 At its simplest, migrating from one base snap to another requires only that the *base* keyword is updated: